multiprocessio/datastation/ARCHITECTURE.md

 this on desktop. ./server/runner.ts is the equivalent on the server.

 This allows easy resource cleanup and easy "kill" panel eval support.

+## ./runner

+This is where the Go port of the original Node.js panel eval code is.

 ## ./server